 At Viega, we are just as confident in the quality of our sealing elements as we are in our fittings.
 That’s because we pair quality design and manufacturing processes with accelerated weathering tests to ensure sealing elements perform as intended well into the future.

-Operating within our approved conditions, this allows our sealing elements to have an expected life span beyond that of the warranty period for each of our product lines.
-To put this into perspective, our standard press fittings are backed by a 50-year warranty.
+Operating within our approved conditions, our sealing elements carry the same warranty period as the product line they are installed in.
+For example, our standard ProPress fittings are backed by a 50-year limited warranty.
 We stand behind the ability of our sealing elements to meet these same demands.

 Have other questions about sealing elements or Viega press fittings?
 Contact our sales team for more information.